5 Common Myths About Your NVR or DVR Video Surveillance System

 Security is paramount for organizations these days, and most good protection strategies include video surveillance cameras.

-More often than not, the default enterprise system centers around either a network video recorder (NVR) or digital video recorder (DVR) to capture footage from the various cameras that monitor the premises.
+More often than not, the default enterprise system centres around either a network video recorder (NVR) or digital video recorder (DVR) to capture footage from the various cameras that monitor the premises.
 While plenty of companies have found success using DVR and NVR systems, it can also be fraught with under-discussed pain points.

 As people continue to ignore everything from hidden costs and challenging installations, to unforeseen cybersecurity concerns and scalability limitations, the following five myths still circulate about these systems.